 I look him up and down.
 He’s huge, buzzed clean, ugly as fuck, and has that air of superiority that only a male overcompensating for his manhood can have.
 He also has the indignation to go right along with it.
 I consider fighting him on it, and actually like the prospect, but I really don’t want to draw this out.

-“Whatever,” I say, shrugging my shoulder a little for emphasis as I get out of the car.
-I cross my arms and lean on the side of the car as he flashes his light into the cabin and starts poking his hands in hidden places.
+“Whatever,” I say, shrugging my shoulder for emphasis as I get out of the car.
+I cross my arms and lean against the bumper as he flashes his light into the cabin and starts poking his hands in hidden places.
 The car is pristine.
 I rarely drive it and I don’t smoke weed.
 In fact, now that I think about it, maybe I should start.